NREL/PVade/docs/hpc_jobs.rst

    The conda installed PVade requires the use of mpirun instead of srun since it was not configured against Slurm.

-An Example for a job script is presented below
+An example job script is presented below:

 .. code::